isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-flea-treatment-burn-cats-skin.markdown

 slug: /does-flea-treatment-burn-cats-skin/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
-On how to flea treat kittens with sensitive skin?Â Kittens/cats with sensitive skin are delicate animals to handle, even with [kittens' best flea treatment](https://pestpolicy.com/best-flea-treatment-for-kittens/) .
+On how to flea treat kittens with sensitive skin?
+Kittens/cats with sensitive skin are delicate animals to handle, even with [kittens' best flea treatment](https://pestpolicy.com/best-flea-treatment-for-kittens/) .
 These skin sensations are triggered by some causes such as:
 1. Allergens  cause irritation and itching.